 Gorillas: A New Page In The Story Of Grocery Delivery

-Gorillas grocery delivery was established this year, and their USP is supermarket delivery in under ten minutes on average.
-They do that by using hyper-local fulfillment centers, also known as “dark grocery stores,” which are close to dark kitchens that double as delivery-only restaurants.
+Gorillas grocery delivery was established in 2021, and their USP is supermarket delivery in under ten minutes on average.
+They do that by using hyper-local fulfillment centers, also known as “dark grocery stores” which are close to dark kitchens that double as delivery-only restaurants.
 Gorilla is now expanding the nearby delivery-only grocery store network.
 Riders are also employed by the firm.

 People who need to stock up on fresh groceries and the occasional kitchen item, as well as those who neglected to buy a key ingredient for a dish they’re preparing at the time, or who are out of daily essentials like milk, are Gorillas’ target market.
 Big supermarkets, according to Gorillas CEO Kaan Sümer, prefer to organize their distribution services around the supply chain rather than the demands of the customer.
 Supermarkets rely on products with a longer shelf life for a weekly shop in this model.